 Employee vs. Independent Contractor Status

 States and the IRS Look at Worker Status - So Should You as an Employer

 How do you tell an employee from an independent contractor?
 It's often a difficult question, but it's one that has many serious implications.
-The IRS watches closely to make sure workers are classified correctly.
+The IRS and some state regulators watch closely to make sure workers are classified correctly.